DerSchinken/DerSchinken/README.md

  |_____/|_(_)|____/ \__,_|_| |_| |_|_| |_| |_|
  ```

-### I'm currently working on building a simplified version of tkinter
+### I'm currently working on a simplified version of tkinter

 <!--
 **DrBumm/DrBumm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.